consistent-milk12/docs-md/generated_docs/once_cell/race/index.md

 - <span id="oncebool-new"></span>`const fn new() -> Self`

+  Creates a new empty cell.

 - <span id="oncebool-get"></span>`fn get(&self) -> Option<bool>`

+  Gets the underlying value.

 - <span id="oncebool-set"></span>`fn set(&self, value: bool) -> Result<(), ()>`

+  Sets the contents of this cell to `value`.

+  Returns `Ok(())` if the cell was empty and `Err(())` if it was

+  full.

 - <span id="oncebool-get-or-init"></span>`fn get_or_init<F>(&self, f: F) -> bool`

+  Gets the contents of the cell, initializing it with `f` if the cell was

+  empty.

+  If several threads concurrently run `get_or_init`, more than one `f` can

+  be called.
+However, all threads will return the same value, produced by

+  some `f`.

 - <span id="oncebool-get-or-try-init"></span>`fn get_or_try_init<F, E>(&self, f: F) -> Result<bool, E>`

+  Gets the contents of the cell, initializing it with `f` if

+  the cell was empty.
+If the cell was empty and `f` failed, an

+  error is returned.

+  If several threads concurrently run `get_or_init`, more than one `f` can

+  be called.
+However, all threads will return the same value, produced by

+  some `f`.

 - <span id="oncebool-from-usize"></span>`fn from_usize(value: NonZeroUsize) -> bool`